PLANT PEST

 Keep them out

-Leaf miners are tiny greyish black flies about 2 mm long, whose larvae (grubs) feed under the surface of leaves.
-Feeding causes loss of healthy leaf tissue, so the plant can’t capture enough sunlight and often becomes infected with disease.
+Leaf miners are tiny greyish black flies about 2 mm long.
+Their larvae (grubs) feed under the surface of leaves.
+This causes loss of healthy leaf tissue, so the plant can’t capture enough sunlight and often becomes infected with disease.
 Plants often fail to grow or produce crops.

-While there are over 300 leaf miner species worldwide, there are five considered to be serious pests:
+While there are over 300 leaf miner species worldwide, five species are considered to be serious pests:

 Leaf miners threaten Australia’s vegetable, potato, melon, cotton, onion and grain crops as well as production nurseries.